Convergence of symmetrization processes: Introduction

 Using our extensions of Klain's theorem, we are able to exhibit new universal sequences when ${\mathcal{E}}={\mathcal K}^n_n$.
 Theorem~\ref{21June} does this for Minkowski symmetrization, for $i\in \{1,\dots,n-1\}$ and Theorem~\ref{22} serves the same purpose for Schwarz and Minkowski-Blaschke symmetrization.
 Moreover, Theorem~\ref{21June} and \cite[Corollary~8.2]{BGG} yield, for all $i\in \{1,\dots,n-1\}$, weakly $\di$-universal sequences for any $i$-symmetrization process $\di$ satisfying Properties 1, 4, and 7 in Section~\ref{symm}.
 As far as we know, no explicit universal sequences have appeared before in the literature for $i\in \{1,\dots,n-2\}$, except for isolated results such as that of Tonelli \cite{Ton15} for Schwarz symmetrization when $i=1$ and $n=3$.

 The transition from extensions of Klain's theorem to the existence of universal sequences requires an extra step.
 From Klain's theorem we know that the limit compact convex set is symmetric with respect to each subspace in the finite set ${\mathcal{F}}$.
 Therefore if ${\mathcal{F}}$ can be chosen so that reflection symmetry (or, for Schwarz and Minkowski-Blaschke symmetrization, rotational symmetry) in each subspace in ${\mathcal{F}}$ implies full rotational symmetry, then the limit compact convex set must be an origin-symmetric ball.
-Hence, in the case of reflection symmetry, the problem is to find a finite set $\mathcal{F}$ such the closure of the subgroup of $O(n)$ generated by the reflections in the subspaces in $\mathcal{F}$ acts transitively on $O(n)$.
-Prior to this paper, results on this auxiliary problem were only known for $i=n-1$, for which a full solution was found by Burchard, Chambers, and Dranovski \cite{BCD}.
-The new results we obtain are presented in Section~\ref{rotationalsymmetry} and should be of independent interest.
-For reflection symmetry, Theorem~\ref{teo:sphericalsym_lines} deals with the relatively simple case when $i=1$, while for $i\in \{1,\dots,n-2\}$ the situation is inherently more complicated, requiring the quite difficult Lemma~\ref{extension_lemma}; see Theorem~\ref{finthm}.
-The number of subspaces in the finite set ${\mathcal{F}}$ that suffices depends on $i$ and $n$ and is given in Corollary~\ref{cor21June}.
-For rotational symmetry with respect to the subspaces in ${\mathcal{F}}$, we provide a complete solution in Theorem~\ref{new} and Corollary~\ref{cor22June}.
-Incidentally, Theorem~\ref{new} also answers, in a general form, an often-asked question concerning the possible axial symmetries of a non-spherical rigid body.
+Hence, in the case of reflection symmetry, the problem is to find a finite set $\mathcal{F}$ such the closure of the subgroup of $O(n)$ generated by the reflections in the subspaces in $\mathcal{F}$ acts transitively on $S^{n-1}$.
+Here we apply results from our paper \cite{BGG3}, summarized in Section~\ref{rotationalsymmetry}, that build on earlier work of Burchard, Chambers, and Dranovski \cite{BCD} (see also \cite{EP}).